 Addiction is characterized by a pathological need for control, a tendency to rationalize bad decisions and a lack of objective self-insight.
 This is a challenging combination, as it propels many people to believe that they can stop using drugs on their own.
 They may be reluctant to see and admit that they require a higher level of care, such as inpatient or residential rehab.

 What is partial hospitalization?
 A partial hospitalization program is halfway between inpatient and outpatient treatment.
-Individuals are given on-site housing and 24-hours-a-day access to staff, but have more freedom after hours than if they were in an inpatient program.
+Individuals will attend their treatment programming during the day but will return home at night.
+This gives patients more freedom after hours than if they were in an inpatient program.